urbas/bud/README.md

 Bud is a build tool.

 Bud is currently in development.
-The first stable version `1.0.0` will be release in June 2016.
+The first stable version `1.0.0` will be released in June 2016.

+## Main features

+- __Reactive__: bud will perform actions when files change.

+- __Parallel__: tasks run in their own threads.
+Tasks push their output onto the build pipeline.
+This triggers dependent tasks.

+- __Incremental__: Bud tracks which inputs have changed.
+For example, Bud tells [Roslyn](https://github.com/dotnet/roslyn) to re-parse only changed C# files.

+- __Native REST API__ (TODO): Every task in Bud is defined through a REST-compliant resource string.
+For example, to get the dependencies of a project, you can issue an HTTP GET request on this resource `/MyProject/Dependencies`.
+Streams, like `/MyProject/Build` produce a WebSocket.

 ## Prerequisites